 How can we make our campuses and communities sustainable?
-Let’s talk about it!
+Let’s talk about it in the 2nd edition of the ENLIGHT Global Dialogue 2023!

-During three sessions in January and February student organisations from across the world share their experiences in projects promoting sustainability in their community or campus.
+During three sessions in January and February 2023 student organisations from across the world shared their experiences in projects promoting sustainability in their community or campus.

-In each session four student organisations will present their projects followed by a joint discussion on student engagement, creating projects and impact.
-All sessions are moderated by students from the ENLIGHT Student Network.
+In each session three - five student organisations presented their projects followed by a joint discussion on student engagement, creating projects and impact.
+All sessions were moderated by students from the ENLIGHT Student Network.

 Key Note Adress by Ms. Bessy Thuranira, scholar at the Ban-Ki Moon Center.